 Galleon (2016) is a continuously evolving sculptural installation and stop motion animation exploring a post-human history of the natural world.
 Galleon was launched at the University at Albany Art Museum as part of the exhibition Future Perfect: Picturing the Anthropocene in 2016.

-Galleon stems from observations of our human engagement (or disengagement) with the natural world and our technologically enhanced evolution.
 Galleon is a projection of a future where the "natural" world only exists within a fabricated consciousness.
 In this consciousness, information regarding the physical-natural world is corrupt and misinterpreted, creating a landscape of unnatural fauna and false geology.
-The title "Galleon" (former warship class) serves as the antithesis of the Ark of the Great Deluge described in myths.
+The title "Galleon", warship class vessel, serves as the antithesis of the “Ark” of the Great Deluge described in myths.

-Through the evolution of the installation at the museum the scenic sets change and grow, new creature/ armatures are introduced to the film production, and objects of curiosity are collected and interpreted to feed the information going into the film.
-Objects such as plastic toy models, advertisements from periodicals, photographs of landscapes and technical apparatus become part of the observable present.
+Through the evolution of the installation at the museum the scenic sets changed and grew, new creature/ armatures were introduced to the film production, and objects of curiosity were collected and interpreted to feed the information going into the film.
+The “living” element to Galleon is the how objects such as plastic toy models, advertisements from periodicals, photographs of landscapes and technical apparatus become part of the observable present.
 The film becomes the observable future.

 Galleon (2016) Trailers can be viewed at the University At Albany Art MUseum.